Home

 Even so that doesn't mean it's not for you.

 This form of debt relief as some call it can be done by oneself, but I would say it's only for the tough.
-I mean nerves of steel and probably attitude.
-AND it requires money.
+I mean nerves of steel and probably lots of attitude.

 The other big factor in debt settlement is it will negatively impact your credit.